dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 - `opening_leaf` hashes to `opening_digest`.
 - `opening_leaf` decodes as `TBL1` with the same `relation_id`,
   `statement_digest`, row, offset, and length.
+- `opening_leaf` has a canonical chunk range: only the final chunk may be shorter than 32 bytes.
 - the Merkle path opens `opening_digest` to `tableau_root`.

 ## Extraction Inputs